Room Additions - Residential

 Smoke Alarms & Carbon Monoxide Detectors

-The 2012 International Residential Code requires that each sleeping area must have a minimum of one egress window located within the room.
+The 2018 International Residential Code (2018 IRC R310.6; Wheaton Ordinance) requires that each sleeping area must have a minimum of one egress window located within the room.
 Basements with habitable space are also required to have at least one emergency egress window.
 The required specifications for Emergency Egress Windows are as follows:

 - Maximum sill height of 44” above the finished floor;

 - A basement egress window requires a minimum 3’x3’ clear area within escape well.
 If the escape well is greater than 44” below grade in-depth, a permanent ladder must be mounted to the side of the window well.
-(2012 IRC R310 - Emergency Escape and Rescue Openings)
+(2018 IRC R310.6; Wheaton Ordinance).

 - Exterior Walls - R-20